Shmata/MergeLists/README.md

 ## Installation

 First, clone the project and open it in VS Code.
-In the terminal, run the following command:
+In Terminal, run the following command:
 ```bash
   npm run finalBuild
 ```
 ![01](https://github.com/Shmata/MergeLists/assets/2398297/71c1466f-02a7-4662-9df5-f768f5c547c6)

-Second, navigate to the 'sharepoint\solution' folder to retrieve the 'multi.sppkg' solution package.
+Next step is to navigate to the 'sharepoint\solution' folder to retrieve the 'multi.sppkg' solution package.
 ![001](https://github.com/Shmata/MergeLists/assets/2398297/287e1194-f392-4856-8550-46a54a7b5b1a)

 Then, navigate to a SharePoint site appcatalog and deploy the 'multi.sppkg' solution to your appcatalog site.